by Guest Blogger Kenneth Kaufman

 Culture’s influence on markets has become especially intense.
 Reading America’s culture correctly has become a prerequisite to successful Board and management decision making.
 Business is a complicated puzzle, and getting it all right in 2021 is every organization’s hardest problem.

-About the blog post: This post first appeared on Kaufman Hall’s website.
+This post first appeared on Kaufman Hall’s website.
 Reprinted here with permission.
 This blog post appears as a part of Vizient’s strategic investment in, and collaboration with, Kaufman Hall to expand both companies’ ability to support health systems with financial, operational and strategic insights needed to better serve their communities.